-When MGPS/ICAF antifouling system is installed in brand new vessels, the anodes should preferably be mounted in the sea chests.
-Such location ensures that the seawater is treated prior to entering the seawater system.
+When MGPS/ICAF antifouling is installed in brand new vessels, the anodes should preferably be mounted in the sea chests.
+This in order to treat the water already before entering the seawater pipe works.

 Antifouling boost effect

-If experience show that further antifouling effect should be added, MGPS/ICAF antifouling anodes can be fitted in the seawater strainers/mud boxes, and eventually in cross-over tanks, without having to enter dry-dock.
-Design of MGPS/ICAF anodes are based on water flow and requested operational lifetime.
+MGPS/ICAF antifouling anodes can be fitted in the seawater strainers/mud boxes, and eventually in cross-over tanks.
 The anodes come with specially adapted cofferdams for installation in the strainer lid.
-The anodes can either be energised from existing control panels, or connected to a new CathFlow® control panel.
+The anodes can either be energised by an existing control panel or by a new CathFlow® panel.